openmindsresources/storyblok-gtm-poc/docs/generate-dummy-pages.md

 - The site is for simulation only; no real data or backend integration is required.
 - All pages/components should be static and ready for analytics event simulation.

+### 7. Generate HTML Code for Each Page
+- For each static component/page, generate the required HTML code structure based on the referenced layout file.
+- Use Tailwind CSS classes for styling and responsive/mobile-first design.
+- Ensure the HTML structure is ready for analytics event hooks (e.g., `@click`, `@submit`, etc.).
+- Include placeholder content and elements as needed to simulate real user interactions and analytics events.

 ---

 ## Deliverables